nestybox/sysbox-ee/README.md

 You can launch inner containers (and even inner privileged containers), with strong isolation from the underlying host.
-No more complex docker images or docker run commands, and no need for unsecure privileged containers.
+No more complex docker images or docker run commands, and no need for insecure privileged containers.

 The [Sysbox Quickstart Guide](docs/quickstart/README.md) and the [Nestybox Blog Site](https://blog.nestybox.com) have many usage examples.